Finding faces in images with controlled background:

 Finding faces in unconstrained scenes:

 Well here we go - this is the main thing, the top of them all, the most complicated thing maybe in whole object recognition: Given a black and white still image, where is the face?
 Humans can do it, so where's the perfect algorithm that can do it, too?
-Here are some works on it:
+Here is some work on it:

 There seems to be a revival of edge-based methods, using geometric models.
 Two top performing methods have been published in the early 2000s: